GTDae/GTDae/README.md

 ## Contact

-Feel free to reach out if you're interested in collaborating or exploring growth opportunities!
-You can [email me](mailto:gerhard.thirion@gmail.com).
+Feel free to get in touch if you're interested in collaborating on a project or have a growth opportunity!
+You can reach me at gerhard@gthd.co.za.

 ___